ichbintonywu/neo4jbackup/README.md

 ## Backup script for running Neo4j

-Sample script to jump into docker to run online backup and pull back to local directory ./backup, and restore a database from the backup tar file.
+Sample script to jump into docker to run online backup and pull back to local directory ./backup, and restore a database from the backup or tar file.

 Samples to run the scripts.
 They are tested on Neo4j v4.4.7 and v5.4.0 docker image.